Mechanical and Manufacturing Engineering, Trinity College Dublin

 Ethics was the highlight of my first semester.
 It’s something so applicable to every job and indeed to everyday life.
 It’s the subject that’s made me think the most about the decisions I make and what my morals are.
 Professor Celia Moore, who teaches this module, is also an incredible educator and learning from her was a privilege.
 She makes you think as an ethical leader without forcing her opinions on you.

-I never thought I’d understand stocks and bonds.
+I also never thought I’d understand stocks and bonds.
 Despite being good at numbers, the world of finance was just this incredibly elusive monster to me before the MBA.
 Any time my friends who work in finance would talk about their jobs I used to zone out because I didn’t understand any of it – now I feel like I can at the very least hold a conversation on the topic!

 Being part of a driven cohort